 Winners, S-Z

 This year's theme was “The Written Word,” a tribute to the essential role of written communication, including cards and letters (and the mail carriers who deliver them), books and manuscripts (and the tools that produce them), and alphabets and symbols (and the process of learning them).
-Entrants were encouraged to incorporate the theme in a creative and artistic way while using hand-executed lettering to address the envelope.

 2002